xiaolong-y/quartz_xl/content/index.md

 ---
-title: Welcome to Quartz
+title: Personal Knowledge Vault
 ---

-Welcome to my digital garden built with Quartz.
-This space collects the ideas, notes, and references that I am actively exploring and refining.

-## What to expect
-- Evergreen notes that capture lessons learned, experiments, and works in progress
-- Project pages that document current goals, research directions, and design drafts
-- Reference material for tools, frameworks, and workflows I use regularly

-## How to explore
-- Use the global search to jump directly to topics or keywords
-- Follow the backlinks at the bottom of each note to trace how ideas connect
-- Open the graph view to visualize relationships between concepts at a glance

-## Staying in touch
+Welcome to the public face of my Obsidian-first knowledge vault.
+This Quartz site mirrors the notes I cultivate in `/vault_root_git`, turning a personal research workspace into a shareable digital garden.

+## Vault at a Glance
+- `00_inbox/` captures raw ideas that still need triage.
+- `10_daily/` hosts dated journals and ongoing reflections.
+- `20_projects/` tracks active work such as policy courses and research experiments.
+- `30_evergreen/` stores durable concepts, including the full naming convention reference.
+- `40_literature/` collects source-driven summaries.
+- `50_mocs/` maps the territory with dashboards, quick stats, and browsing hubs.

+## Workflow Highlights
+- A consistent naming system keeps search and autocomplete fast across note types.
+- Dataview-powered dashboards surface recent daily notes, inbox items, projects, and reading activity.
+- Refactoring scripts and templates maintain the flat, link-centric structure without losing history.

+## Explore the Garden
-I update the garden frequently.
-If you have questions, spot something worth improving, or want to collaborate, feel free to open an issue or reach out through the contact links in the footer.
+Use the search box to jump to topics or note types (e.g., “Meet 2025” or “Bayesian”).
+Follow backlinks to trace how ideas connect, and open the graph view for a systems-level snapshot.
+If you spot something worth improving or want to collaborate, reach out through the contact links in the footer.

-Enjoy wandering through the notes!
+Thanks for stopping by—enjoy wandering through the vault.